o-leolleo/blog/content/blog/leveraging-terraform-aws-provider-default-tags-for-better-resource-management/index.md

 ## Conclusion

-He're we've seen a simple yet powerful way to label your AWS resources with Terraform, making it easier to manage and track them.
+In this short post we've seen a simple yet powerful way to label your AWS resources with Terraform, making it easier to manage and track them.
 This is just one of many benefits one gets by leveraging infrastructure as code in general.

+I hope you found this post useful and that it helps you in your journey.
+If you have any questions or suggestions, feel free to reach out in the comments below.
+Happy coding! 🚀